Universal Electronics (NASDAQ:UEIC) Updates Q2 2022 Earnings Guidance

 Universal Electronics (NASDAQ:UEIC – Get Rating) updated its second quarter 2022 earnings guidance on Monday.
 The company provided earnings per share guidance of $0.53-$0.63 for the period, compared to the consensus earnings per share estimate of $0.63.
 The company issued revenue guidance of $133.00 million-$143.00 million, compared to the consensus revenue estimate of $146.95 million.

-A number of equities research analysts recently commented on the company.
-StockNews.com lowered Universal Electronics from a buy rating to a hold rating in a research report on Thursday, May 12th.
-Zacks Investment Research downgraded Universal Electronics from a hold rating to a strong sell rating in a report on Wednesday.
-B. Riley reduced their price objective on Universal Electronics from $62.00 to $53.00 in a report on Friday, February 18th.
-Finally, TheStreet downgraded Universal Electronics from a c rating to a d+ rating in a report on Thursday, May 5th.
-One analyst has rated the stock with a sell rating, one has assigned a hold rating and three have given a buy rating to the company.
-According to data from MarketBeat.com, Universal Electronics currently has a consensus rating of Hold and an average price target of $64.33.
+A number of brokerages recently commented on UEIC.
+Zacks Investment Research cut shares of Universal Electronics from a hold rating to a strong sell rating in a research note on Wednesday, May 18th.
+StockNews.com raised shares of Universal Electronics from a hold rating to a buy rating in a research note on Friday.
+B. Riley lowered their price objective on shares of Universal Electronics from $62.00 to $53.00 in a research note on Friday, February 18th.
+Finally, TheStreet cut shares of Universal Electronics from a c rating to a d+ rating in a research note on Thursday, May 5th.
+One investment analyst has rated the stock with a sell rating and four have given a buy rating to the company.
+According to MarketBeat, Universal Electronics has a consensus rating of Buy and a consensus price target of $64.33.

-In other Universal Electronics news, Director William C. Mulligan purchased 6,500 shares of the business’s stock in a transaction on Tuesday, February 22nd.
-The stock was acquired at an average price of $31.84 per share, with a total value of $206,960.00.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Corporate insiders own 7.09% of the company’s stock.

-Institutional investors have recently made changes to their positions in the business.
-Eaton Vance Management increased its position in Universal Electronics by 3.3% during the 1st quarter.
-Eaton Vance Management now owns 15,762 shares of the technology company’s stock worth $492,000 after buying an additional 508 shares during the period.
-Credit Suisse AG grew its position in Universal Electronics by 8.2% in the fourth quarter.
-Credit Suisse AG now owns 10,329 shares of the technology company’s stock valued at $421,000 after acquiring an additional 782 shares during the last quarter.
-Synovus Financial Corp grew its position in Universal Electronics by 7.2% in the first quarter.
-Synovus Financial Corp now owns 13,197 shares of the technology company’s stock valued at $407,000 after acquiring an additional 882 shares during the last quarter.
-Swiss National Bank grew its position in Universal Electronics by 4.4% in the first quarter.
-Swiss National Bank now owns 31,024 shares of the technology company’s stock valued at $969,000 after acquiring an additional 1,300 shares during the last quarter.
-Finally, Citigroup Inc. grew its position in Universal Electronics by 13.7% in the first quarter.
-Citigroup Inc. now owns 11,425 shares of the technology company’s stock valued at $357,000 after acquiring an additional 1,381 shares during the last quarter.
-87.74% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in UEIC.
+Canada Pension Plan Investment Board acquired a new stake in Universal Electronics in the 4th quarter worth about $224,000.
+MetLife Investment Management LLC boosted its stake in Universal Electronics by 59.9% in the 1st quarter.
+MetLife Investment Management LLC now owns 7,056 shares of the technology company’s stock worth $220,000 after buying an additional 2,644 shares during the last quarter.
+Citigroup Inc. boosted its stake in Universal Electronics by 39.1% in the 4th quarter.
+Citigroup Inc. now owns 10,044 shares of the technology company’s stock worth $409,000 after buying an additional 2,821 shares during the last quarter.
+Credit Suisse AG boosted its stake in Universal Electronics by 8.2% in the 4th quarter.
+Credit Suisse AG now owns 10,329 shares of the technology company’s stock worth $421,000 after buying an additional 782 shares during the last quarter.
+Finally, Commonwealth of Pennsylvania Public School Empls Retrmt SYS boosted its stake in Universal Electronics by 14.1% in the 1st quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 11,295 shares of the technology company’s stock worth $353,000 after buying an additional 1,392 shares during the last quarter.
+Hedge funds and other institutional investors own 87.74% of the company’s stock.

 Universal Electronics Inc designs, develops, manufactures, and sells pre-programmed and universal control products, audio-video (AV) accessories, and intelligent wireless security and smart home products for video services, consumer electronics, security, home automation, climate control, and home appliance markets.